Maatify/admin-infra/docs/phases/README.phase4.md

 After Phase 4:

-➡️ System becomes **behaviorally complete but infrastructure-free** ➡️ Next phases may safely add drivers and adapters
+➡️ System is **behaviorally complete but infrastructure-free**
+➡️ Subsequent phases may safely introduce drivers and adapters

+---

+## ✅ Phase 4 — Implementation Confirmation

+Phase 4 has been fully implemented in compliance with this blueprint.

+### Verified Outcomes

+* All orchestration skeletons replaced with real execution logic
+* Read-before-write sequencing enforced where required
+* Audit and notification intents emitted for all privileged actions
+* Read-only orchestration methods implemented as pure passthrough
+* No contract changes introduced
+* No business logic embedded
+* No framework or infrastructure assumptions added

+### Quality Gates

+* PHPUnit test suite implemented for orchestration logic
+* PHPStan Level MAX passes with zero errors
+* All architectural constraints respected

+### Governance State

+**Phase 4 is CLOSED.**

+Any further modification to orchestration behavior requires:
+* A new phase **or**
+* An explicit ADR

 ---